 Folding is a technique used in baking when adding a delicate mixture into a heavier mixture.
 The goal here is to keep the air in our foams while incorporating them into the chocolate base.

 The chocolate is dense and heavy, so it is inevitable that we will lose some of that air trying to get them all incorporated, but just go slow and be gentle and patient, and it will pay off!

-We will start with the meringue.
-Before we fold, we are going to lighten the batter with a little bit of the meringue.
-Add about 1/3 of the meringue into the chocolate mixture and use a whisk to stir the meringue in completely.
+Start with the meringue.
+Before you fold, lighten the chocolate by adding about 1/3 of the meringue and stir it in completely.
 You don’t need to be worried about gentle yet, this is just prepping the mixture to make the folding part easier.

 Essentially you are bringing a bit of the chocolate up over the egg whites or “folding it”.
 Do this a few times.
 And then add the rest of the meringue and fold that in.
 You mixture will be streaky but as you fold in the whipped cream it will all get incorporated.

 After all of the meringue has been folded in, fold in the whipped cream using the same folding technique.
 Fold in about 1/3 of the whipped cream at a time.